 "So God created human beings in his own image.
 In the image of God he created them; male and female he created them."
-(1:27)

-"I will make you and make you famous, and you will be a blessing to others.
-I will bless those who bless you and curse those who bless you and curse those who treat you with contempt.
+(1:27) "I will make you into a great nation.
+I will bless you and make you famous, and you will be a blessing to others.
+I will bless those who you with contempt.
 All the families on earth will be blessed through you."
 (12:2-3)